 The resulting paradoxes have manifested even in terms of such material concerns as environment and economy.
 While the grounding of global aviation and retreat of environmental pressure from tourism on diverse global ecosystems may be welcomed, the pandemic also instigated a collapse of tourism-based economies around the world.
 Exemplifying the resulting paradox, this has especially hurt small island developing states (SIDS), a United Nations category that includes many islands that are both highly dependent on tourism and highly vulnerable to climate change.
 “On average, the tourism sector accounts for almost 30% of the gross domestic product (GDP) of the SIDS,” according to World Travel & Tourism Council data (Coke-Hamilton 2020: 1).
 With the fall in tourism earnings predicted to have devastating effects on tourism-dependent economies, some argue that there is an urgent need to rebuild more sustainable economies and societies “beyond tourism” (Thompson 2020), and there can be no getting “back to normal” under the circumstances (Gössling et al. 2020).

-Cave and Dredge (2020, n.p.) point out that “Rising concerns about climate change, overtourism, declining employment and labour conditions and resource degradation have all highlighted the inadequacy of the current capitalist system in addressing the failures of mass tourism.
+Cave and Dredge (2020, n.p.) point out that “Rising concerns about climate change, over-tourism, declining employment and labour conditions and resource degradation have all highlighted the inadequacy of the current capitalist system in addressing the failures of mass tourism.
 Now, under COVID-19, there are calls for tourism to move beyond ‘business as usual’ and to find a pathway to regenerative tourism.”
 Matilde Córdoba Azcárate shows how tourism is implicated in capitalist development projects and forms of spatial rescaling in the rebuilding of tourism around Cancun, Mexico, have been associated with extractive economies (Córdoba Azcárate 2020).
 These forms of extractive tourism are intensified by post-disaster and now post-Covid rebuilding processes and raise key issues around “moral encounters in tourism” (Mostafanezhad and Hannam 2016).

 While the pandemic disrupted tourism mobilities, just as quickly another phenomenon of tourism mobilities emerged: reports began to appear about the second-home owners “panic fleeing” to their summer homes in sunnier climes, the super wealthy elite evacuating to their fortified bolt-holes in New Zealand and luxury yachts moored in safe harbors, or simply the affluent suburbanites hunkering down in their comfy neighborhoods where they can continue to have service workers deliver all their needs.
 Articles lamented the phenomenon of “panic fleeing” of wealthy second-home owners, leaving large cities affected by Covid-19 to go to their summer homes in smaller places like the Hamptons in Long Island, Vermont, coastal Maine and so on.
 These arrivals placed a heavy burden on local food markets and strained healthcare facilities.
 These so-called panic flee-ers were described as generating “class warfare”, as the wealthy out-of-towners or “summer people” leaned on working-class “locals” for all kinds of services and made large demands on limited local resources.
 In the U.K. similar conflicts occurred as urban dwellers decamped to classic “wilderness” vacation spots in Wales, Scotland, and the Lake District, overrunning them with traffic and crowds.